Truebus/Blog-Website1/README.md

 # Framework:-
 For style, use Tailwind.
 # Demo:-
--The To-Do App (blog-website1-nine.vercel.app) allows users to view a demo of my project.
+-The To-Do App (https://github.com/Truebus/Blog-Website1) allows users to view a demo of my project.
-- [To-DO App]:(https://blog-website1-nine.vercel.app/) The project is available on GitHub.
+- [To-DO App]:(https://blog-website1-nine.vercel.app/) allows users to view a demo of my project.